GKyle23/delete-users-google-analytics/README.md

 # How to delete a list of users from Google Analytics via the Google Management API
 A Python script that will delete a list of users from Google Analytics via the Google Management API.
 A typical use case for this would be for security purposes.
+More information can be found in the Google Management API documentation found [here](https://developers.google.com/analytics/devguides/config/mgmt/v3/mgmtReference/management/accountUserLinks/delete)